 Celebrate progress: To achieve truly hard goals, science shows it’s often better to focus on how much progress has been made rather than the distance yet to go.
 Seeing what’s possible and what’s been achieved renews and reinvigorates teams for continuing challenge.
 Recognizing individual’s contribution pays off even more – 83% of employees rank recognition more valuable than compensation.

-Check out the fun goals infographic below, get Workboard free to nail the 3 second rule, and go achieve great things!
+Check out the fun goals infographic below, get Workboard to nail the 3 second rule, and go achieve great things!